mwhetrick/smartphonedataset/README.md

 Attribute Information:

-For each record, a 79-feature vector are included for columns with names that include "mean()" and "std()".
+For each record, a 79-feature vector are included for columns with names that include "mean()" and "std()", an activity label, and a subject identifier.

-- Its activity label.
+Script:

-- An identifier of the subject who carried out the experiment.
+Execution of the script also includes the mean of each 79-feature vector by activity by subject summarizing the individual observerations.